crngidlrey/face-recognition/README.md

-# Face Recognition — DeiT vs DenseNet
+# Presensi Mahasiswa dengan Face Recognition — DeiT vs DenseNet

 Face recognition pipeline that compares two backbones — a DeiT transformer and a DenseNet CNN — while sharing the same MediaPipe-based preprocessing.
 Use the notebooks to benchmark both models on identical datasets and contrast latency/accuracy trade-offs.